jacobtomlinson/website/_posts/2014-10-17-use-xbox-360-pad-with-yosemite.md

 To install it just download the .dmg file from the GitHub repository, open it and run the installer.

-You may also need to disable kext signing on your Mac.
-This is now enforced by default in Yosemite but will cause this kext not to load.
+You will also need to disable kext signing on your Mac.
+This is now enforced by default in Yosemite and will cause this kext not to load.
 You can do this by running the following command in the Terminal and entering your password:

 ```